2006 Thai coup d'état: Role and position of the king

 It was assumed by some Thai analysts and the international media that the coup had the support of King Bhumibol Adulyadej.
-For some analysts, the silence of both the King and Privy Council President General Prem Tinsulanonda on the day following the coup was taken as indicating support. remarks made earlier in 2006 by Thaksin had been widely understood as a criticism of Prem's continued influence in Thai politics.
+For some analysts, the silence of both the King and Privy Council President General Prem Tinsulanonda on the day following the coup was taken as indicating support.
+Remarks made earlier in 2006 by Thaksin had been widely understood as a criticism of Prem's continued influence in Thai politics.

 Royal endorsement is critical to establishing legitimacy for military rebellions.
 Every successful coup over the past 60 years has been endorsed by King Bhumibol.
 Previous unendorsed coups in 1981 and 1985 failed after at most a few days.
 For background, see King Bhumibol's role in Thai politics.

-On 14 July 2006, Privy Council President Prem Tinsulanonda addressed graduating cadets of the Chulachomklao Royal Military Academy, telling them that the Thai military must obey the orders of the king, not the government.
+On 14 July 2006, Prem Tinsulanonda addressed graduating cadets of the Chulachomklao Royal Military Academy, telling them that the Thai military must obey the orders of the king, not the government.

 At the time that special forces started mobilizing from Lopburi to Bangkok, Prem was having an audience with the king.
 This led to speculation outside Thailand that the king had advance knowledge of the coup, or even that he had executive control over it, although there was no direct evidence for this.
 The day after the coup, the king endorsed it and its leader.
 Given the extensive reserve powers retained by the king, this statement gave legitimacy to the coup and legal authority to Sonthi's position.